-Season the pork shoulder on all sides with fajita seasoning.
-Place into the slow cooker and add in the onion, jalapeno, garlic, and orange juice.
+Season the pork shoulder on all sides with Urban Accents Mesa Rosa Chipotle Seasoning, or your favorite seasoning.
+Place the pork into the slow cooker and add in the onion, jalapeno, garlic, and orange juice.
 Cover and cook on low for 8 to 10 hours.

 Once the pork is done cooking, remove from the slow cooker and shred.
 Heat the vegetable oil in a large sauté pan over medium high heat.
 Add the shredded pork and half of the pan juices to the pan.
 Cook over medium high heat until the pork is crispy on one side.

 Remove the pork from the frying pan and drain any fat from the pork.
 Serve the meat on a taco with freshly chopped onions, cilantro and a splash of lime juice.
 Enjoy!